jotd666/karatechamp500/README.md

 - animation for win sequence to fix
 - 2 player mode - 1ST - => 1ST   1ST non-cpu player with
   number of rounds won+1
-- win a round: timer not reset, points not reset
+- win a round: timer not reset
 - count how many rounds have been won... next level...
 - 2p mode: missing score 1 - 0 ... etc.
 - win a round by KO: countdown doesn't work, points not reset